timelinize/timelinize/CONTRIBUTING.md

 Please understand if pull requests or issues are closed/rejected; as the project is still in early stages I may have strong opinions about its direction.
 It is nothing personal.
 Please open an issue to discuss new features/changes first, or significant patches that may take a lot of your time.

 Thank you for contributing to the project!

+## Local development tips

+Our project is linted with [golangci-lint](https://golangci-lint.run/).
+You may find it a great time-saver to [integrate golangci-lint into your editor](https://golangci-lint.run/welcome/integrations/).